savonet/book/audio.md

 Metadata are usually stored within files: for instance, mp3 files generally contain metadata encoded in the ID3v2 format.
 Typical operators reading files, such as `playlist`, automatically read those when opening a file.
-We recall that it is also possible to add metadata to files in playlists using the annotate protocol.
+We recall that it is also possible to add metadata to files in playlists using the `annotate`\indexop{annotate}
+protocol.
 For instance,

 ```